 Legal Director & Company Secretary

-Rupert brings valuable board level experience from both the private and public sectors, having gained extensive experience in all areas of corporate governance including health and safety, insurance, mergers and acquisitions, complex contract outsourcing and commercial real estate transactions and management.
+- Extensive expertise in all areas of corporate governance including health & safety, insurance, mergers and acquisitions, commercial real estate

 Chief Information OfficerJohn Court